Hender-hs/tasky/README.md

 ## Acknowledgements
-Give credit here.
-- This project was inspired and craeted by: @brunovcg, @CarlosMartorini, @eduardofernandes2103.
+- This project was inspired and craeted by: @brunovcg, @CarlosMartorini, @eduardofernandes2103 and me.
 - A special thanks to these guys.